GoogleCloudPlatform/compute-video-demo-ansible/README.md

 ## Troubleshooting

-* Make sure you have the latest libcloud (the `pip` install is probably best) installed.
+* Make sure your GCP Project Name is set.
+To set it, go to API Manager &gt; Credentials &gt; OAuth consent screen.

 ## Contributing